nevmenandr/vindolanda/manuscript.md

 **Letters from tablet and from the fontface.** 3/3 ](./images/letters3.png){#fig:letters3}

-The letters `Z`{.grey} and `Y`{.grey} are very rare, I have not been able to find them on Vindolanda tablets.
+The letters `Z`{.grey} and `Y`{.grey} are very rare, I have not been able to find them on Vindolanda tablets [@doi:10.1017/S0068113X10000176].
 But I was able to find one use of the letter `X`{.grey} @fig:x.
 They all came into the Latin alphabet from the Greek alphabet, and letters in Vindolanda did not need scholarly Greek words.
-Letters were used to solve everyday problems there.
+Letters were used to solve everyday problems there [@doi:10.1016/j.daach.2023.e00267].

 ![
 **Letter X from tablet and from the fontface.**